Skip to Content

 stewed okra and tomatoes served over grits

 The best part about cooking stewed okra is the aroma that is produced via the slow cooking of the ingredients which includes fresh herbs and spices.
-Whenever I get a whiff smokey paprika and/or stewed tomatoes and okra I think about Home.
+Whenever I get a whiff smoky paprika and/or stewed tomatoes and okra I think about Home.
 Home for me is MaDear's house in Oak Cliff, Dallas, TX and the music of the incredible Roy Hargrove.

 It's been a long time since I lived in my hometown of Dallas, but home takes me to okra, particularly smothered okra.
 What most refer to as stewed okra, my grandmother "Ma Dear" called smothered.
 They are prepared the same, i.e. slowly simmered or "stewed" in a pot.